 Note: Clicking the above links will take you to further information, current prices and customer reviews on Amazon.

-- What is the ‘Octave Effect’?
+- What is an Octave Pedal?

 - Buyer’s Guide – Key Considerations

 - Product Round-Up and Mini-Reviews – Best Octave Pedals

 - Donner Digital Harmonic Square

 - Aroma AOS-3 Octpus Polyphonic